Florida Annulment Lawyer Proudly Serving Jacksonville and All of Florida

 An annulment in Florida establishes that a marriage never existed, as opposed to a divorce, where a marital union is dissolved.
 Obtaining an annulment is more costly and complex than a divorce.
-Florida doesn’t have an official annulment status, but is designated and defined through appellate court decisions.
+Florida doesn’t have an official annulment status but is designated and defined through appellate court decisions.
 These decisions establish precedents that then direct Florida courts in the annulment process.
-For this reason, it’s essential that a skilled and well-informed attorney guide you though this course of action.
-Get in touch with a Jacksonville annulments attorney at Sam Jubran’s office who possesses this indispensable experience and know how to favorably obtain an annulment.
+For this reason, it’s essential that a skilled and well-informed attorney guide you through this course of action.
+Get in touch with a Jacksonville annulments attorney the Law Office of A. Sam Jubran, P.A. who possesses this indispensable experience and know how to favorably obtain an annulment.

 Why People Look to Annulment

-There are a myriad of reasons that a couple may seek an annulment instead of a traditional divorce:
+There is a myriad of reasons that a couple may seek a Florida annulment instead of a traditional divorce:

 - To avoid property rights and division assessed in a divorce